Showing posts with label economic development. Show all posts

 The Nelson Legacy Group (NLG) has been family-owned since the early 1950s.
 NLG operates retail and office properties located in Redmond, Kirkland and eastern Washington, conducting leasing, developing and property acquisition from offices in Redmond.

-Two significant Urban Villages in Overlake are approved.
+Two other significant Urban Villages in Overlake are approved.
 One of the villages is 14 acres including the demolition of Sears.

 -- Bob Yoder, 2/5/2024